 - Don’t wait to be seated – just grab an empty table and sit.
 On a nice day at the cafes on the Riva, this becomes a blood sport.

 - You can order one drink and hang out as long as you like – it’s the Mediterranean way.
-As a tip, typically you round up or just leave a kuna.
+As a tip, typically you round up or leave a euro if you’re feeling generous.

 - Smoking is allowed indoors at cafes in Croatia as long as they don’t serve food, so you will probably leave most of these places smelling like an ashtray if you sit inside.
 That’s the Balkan way.
 Trust me, you get used to it.